khakhalin/robowh/README.md

 * Full task creation for incoming loads
 * Make the button "add 20 more loads" work
 * Full task creation for outgoing loads
+* Make "confused" element in UI actually report the number of confused robots

 Nice to haves:
 * The handling of sigletons is still a bit awkward: Universe is the only true singleton, and it creates others, except for the viewer, that is created in the main script.
 But also, to most (except for robots), universe is passed as a parameter, while for robots we break circular references using a deferred import (ugly).
 How to best standardize this?
 Should we always pass a reference to the universe explicitly at object creation, or is there a better way?